altdsoy/alpine-ssh/README.md

 ```

 ## Usage with overriding the default environment variable
-In case the name of the SSH Private Key environemnt variable is already set, it's possible to override by setting explicitely again the variable into the key.
+In case the name of the SSH Private Key environemnt variable name is already set, it's possible to use another name.

+Just `echo` the environment variable into `~/ssh_key` (set as the IdentityFile in ssh config)

 Example with Gitlab
 ```yml